 The Board has also noted that a legal case on the “immigration exemption” is still pending and the Commission should take its outcomes into consideration.

 In 2018, the Open Rights Group, an organisation to protect the digital rights of individuals, and the3million, which focuses on the rights of EU citizens in the UK, launched a legal challenge requesting a judicial review of the UK data protection law.

 The High Court ruled that the immigration control provision is not unlawful.
 But the groups are now appealing the decision.

 Meanwhile, documents released by the Open Rights Group have shown that in 2020 the exemption was used in over 70% of data access requests to the Home Office.

 The3million is especially concerned that the provision has been introduced at a time millions of EU citizens have to apply for a new residence status to secure their right to stay in the UK post-Brexit.

-On Tuesday 27 April the European Parliament will give its consent to the EU-UK trade agreement.
+On Tuesday 27 April the European Parliament gave its consent to the EU-UK trade agreement.
 As regards data protection, the resolution calls on the Commission “not to adopt a positive adequacy decision if the conditions set under EU law and case law are not fully respected”.

 The final decision will be made by the European Commission following the approval of EU member states representatives.

 The European Parliament passed the resolution on the adequacy decision on 21 May 2021.
 On 28 June the Commission made the final decision but excluded from its scope transfers of data for the purposes of UK immigration control “in order to reflect a recent judgment of the England and Wales Court of Appeal on the validity and interpretation of certain restrictions of data protection rights in this area”.
 The Commission will reassess the need for this exclusion once the situation has been remedied.